 Centre Based Child Care

-We operate a licensed Early Learning and Care Centre in the Little Current Public School, offering part-time, full-time, and before and after school care to children ages 18 months to 12 years.
-Before and after school care is also available at Central Manitoulin Public School in Mindemoya for children aged 3 ½ to 12 years.
-Both Centres are compliant with the Ontario Ministry of Education’s Early Learning Program, and are staffed by qualified Early Childhood Educators (R.E.C.E’s).
+We operate licensed Early Learning and Care Centres.
+Our Little Current Site offers part-time, full-time, and before and after school care for children ages 18 months up to 13 years.
+Our Mindemoya Site offers part-time, full-time, and before and after school care from infancy up to 13 years.
+Both Centres are compliant with the Ontario Ministry of Education’s Child Care and Early Years Act, and are staffed by qualified Early Childhood Educators (R.E.C.Es).
 Our centres focus on each child’s individual learning style and interests, relying on the foundations of belonging, well-being, expression, and engagement.
 Our centres are designed to be reflective of the needs of the families and children who join us each day.

 Home Based Child Care